constantinadrian/gm_v2_unit_test/README.md

             - Where the user can see their query history send to the owner thru the contact form

-        7. Bag Page
+        7. Bag App

-            - Where the user can see their order summary
+            - Where the user can see their products that they added in the bag

             - Here they can update their products before going to secure checkout

-            - Here they can update their products before going to secure checkout
+            - Here they can remove on products before going to secure checkout

+            - And also theu a button to Keep Shopping

-        8. Checkout Page
+        8. Checkout App

-            - Where the user can complete the order
+            - Where the user can complete the order by filling the name, email, delivery details and credit card details

+            - Here they can also see an order summary on they shopping

-        9. Wishlist Page
+        9. Wishlist App

             - Where the user can view all the products that they have on their wishlist